jonnypeace/jellyfin_ansible_lxd/README.md

 If you just need to share a drive that's already connected via USB etc, then you could remove some of this, but i've included it as it's something i use.

-Now you can run this command which will hopefully get the host and containe ready...
+Now you can run this command which will hopefully get the host and container ready...

 ```bash
 ansible-playbook -i inventory initialise_jellyfin_host.yaml --ask-vault-pass